hpmarshall/ICECAPS_GPR/README.md

 # ICECAPS_GPR
-code for workign with ICECAPS radar
+code for working with ICECAPS radar